OpenNTI/nti.dataserver/docs/content-anchoring.rst

 become the ``elementId`` and ``elementTagName`` respectively.

-An anchor's ``contexts`` property is made up of a *primary context* object and an optional set of *subsequent context* objects.
+An anchor's ``contexts`` property is made up of a *primary context* object and an optional set of *additional context* objects.
 The first ``TextContext`` object in the ``contexts`` array is the anchor's *primary context*.
-Additional ``TextContext`` objects in the array are the anchor's *subsequent context* objects.
-An anchor *MUST* have a *primary context* object and *MAY* have one or more *subsequent context* objects.
+Additional ``TextContext`` objects in the array are the anchor's *additional context* objects.
+An anchor *MUST* have a *primary context* object and *MAY* have one or more *additional context* objects.

 The anchor's *primary context* and ``edgeOffset`` can be populated given the ``TextDomContentPointer`` and the Range object.
 The method